Skip to main content

 However on occasion it echoes visually or tonally Mervyn Le Roy's 'Random Harvest,' Francis Coppola's 'Bram Stoker's Dracula,' Park Can-wook's 'The Handmaiden,' Michael Powell and Emeric Pressburger's 'A Matter of Life and Death,' Peter Greenaway's 'The Cook, The Thief, His Wife and Her Lover' and John Schlesinger's 'Far From The Madding Crowd' as well as Thomas Vinterberg's version.

-Ultimately for the film to really convince, Fennell cannot rely on visuals alone.
+Ultimately for the film to really succeed, Fennell cannot rely on striking visuals alone.

 And while no literary text is sacred when it comes to movie adaptations, she must justify the narrative liberties that have been taken.

-On that score, 'Wuthering Heights' proves a mixed bag.
+On that score, 'Wuthering Heights' is a mixed bag.

 Amping up the lust factor is all well and good but does it add anything to the story?